Troncens

 Troncens is a commune in the Gers department of Gascony in the southwestern France.

 Geography

 Localisation

-Troncens is situated in the south of the department near the department of Hautes-Pyrenees.
+Troncens is situated in the south of the department near the department of Hautes-Pyrénées.

 Hydrography

 The Cabournieu, right tributary of the Bouès, has its source in the town.
 Another tributary (left bank) of the Bouès, the Laus, runs through the town.
 The farms are dispersed throughout the area.